neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 HTTP Foundation
 ===============

-Most applications which are based on FLOW3 are web applications.
-As the HTTP protocol is the foundation of the World Wide Web, it also plays an important role in the architecture of the FLOW3 framework.
+Most applications which are based on TYPO3 Flow are web applications.
+As the HTTP protocol is the foundation of the World Wide Web, it also plays an important role in the architecture of the TYPO3 Flow framework.

-This chapter describes the mechanics behind FLOW3's request-response model, how it relates to the Model View Controller framework and which API functions you can use to deal with specific aspects of the HTTP request and response.
+This chapter describes the mechanics behind TYPO3 Flow's request-response model, how it relates to the Model View Controller framework and which API functions you can use to deal with specific aspects of the HTTP request and response.